tasneem-mselim/GNN_CoRA/README.md

 This repository hosts the **Cora Node Classification Challenge**, a graph machine learning competition based on the **Cora citation network**.
 Participants are required to design and train **Graph Neural Network (GNN)** models to classify scientific papers into research topics using node features and graph structure.

-### Difficulty Level

-To increase difficulty and encourage robust model design, **controlled Gaussian noise has been added to the dataset**.
-The provided files **differ** from the original Cora benchmark and must be used as-is; replacing them with the original dataset is not permitted.

 ## 🏆 Leaderboard
 - Leaderboard scores are automatically updated based on accuracy.
 - View the live leaderboard: